 - 1. In the left pane, click Populations > Endpoint Groups. - 2.
+Click Add.
-Click Add. - 3.
-In Select the type of Endpoint Group, select RULE-DEFINED Group, ADMIN-DEFINED Group, or Active Directory Group. - 4.
-In Group Name, enter a name for the new Endpoint Group. - 5.
-In Description, enter a description for the new Endpoint Group. - 6.
-(For Rule-Defined Groups only) In Specification, enter the rule that describes the Endpoint Group.
-Specifications can be up to 20,000 characters and are case insensitive.

-(For Active Directory Groups only) In Choose AD Group, enter the beginning characters of an Active Directory group name (Example: Accounting), and select the desired group.

-- 7. (For Rule-Defined and Active Directory Groups only) Click Preview to view the endpoints to be included in the group. - 8.
+- 3. In the Select the type of Endpoint Group field, select RULE-DEFINED Group, ADMIN-DEFINED Group, or Active Directory Group. - 4.
+In the Group Name field, enter a name for the new Endpoint Group. - 5.
+In the Description field, enter a description for the new Endpoint Group. - 6.
+(For Rule-Defined Groups only) In the Specification field, enter the rule that describes the Endpoint Group.
+Specifications can be up to 20,000 characters.
+Specifications are case insensitive. - (For Active Directory Groups only) In the Choose AD Group field, enter into the field the beginning characters of an Active Directory group name (Example: Accounting), and select the desired group. - 7.
+(For Rule-Defined and Active Directory Groups only) Click Preview to view the endpoints to be included in the group. - 8.
 Click Add Group to save the group definition. - 9.
 After the group is added, modify the group priority if necessary.